 - Onboarding steps after reaching a checkpoint

-- Onboarding steps towards the en of initial onboarding
+- Onboarding steps towards the end of initial onboarding

 It wouldn’t be fair to write unactionable words here and expect you to fully understand it.

-Therefore we prepared a throughout User Onboarding Checklist that is ready for you to use.
+Therefore we prepared a thorough User Onboarding Checklist that is ready for you to use: